theshovonsaha/NexaApply/docs/user/getting-started.md

-# Getting Started with JobBlitz
+# Getting Started with nexaApply

 ## Installation

-1. Install JobBlitz from the Chrome Web Store
+1. Install nexaApply from the Chrome Web Store
 2. Click the extension icon to open settings
 3. Enter your Mistral AI API key
 4. Configure your profile details